TeamHypersomnia/Introspector-generator/README.md

 Why choose this approach?

 * You don't have to use macro hacks like ```(int) field, (double) other``` so when you suddenly realize that you don't need introspection in your code, you are left  with a handful of comments instead of some crazy syntax.
+Don't even get me started about the abominations that you need to include every time in order to even get it working.
 * The aforementioned macros require boost, don't they?
 So that's one dependency less.
 * I don't put the introspectors inside the class definitions in order to:
 	1. not have to duplicate the code for const/non-const variations